Postdoctoral Research Fellowships

 In 2014-15, the Pembroke Center is awarding one-year residential postdoctoral fellowships to scholars from any field whose research relates to the theme of “Aesthetics and the Question of Beauty”.
 Fellows are required to participate weekly in the Pembroke Seminar, teach one undergraduate course, and pursue individual research.

 Questions should be directed to [email protected] or phone 401-863-2643.

 Complete applications must include:

-- Project statement of five typed pages with representative bibliography
+- Project statement of five typed pages plus representative bibliography

 - Curriculum vitae